maxlcummins/SGI1-REs/README.md

-# SGI1-REs_In_-Proteobacteriaceae
+# Salmonella genomic island 1 is widely disseminated in the Proteobacteriaceae: Identification of a potential ancestral SGI2 variant in Vibrio cholerae
-A Github repository containing supplementary methodology and materials for a manuscript
+A Github repository containing supplementary methodology and materials for a manuscript.
+DOI to be included on publication.